Ibtihaj-Abdullah/Automated-WebApp-Azure-ARM-Template/README.md

 ▪ Define an NSG deployment in the code to add two inbound traffic rules to allow traffic inbound at port 443 and port 80 (necessary to access the website through browsers). <br>
 ▪ Also parameterized the properties to allow custom service for all protocols.

+# Task Steps
+# 1. Resource Group <br>
+  a.
+Create Resource group “armtask” using command
+    ▪ az group create –name “armtask” –location “Canada Central”
+# 2. Template Deployment
+  a.
+Create a new instance of Azure Cli and upload the arm1.json file which contains the template code
+  b.
+Run the following command to deploy the template
+    ▪ az deployment group create –resource-group “armtask” –template-file “arm1.json”